10 Best Car Noise Filters

 Buying Guide

-Electrical noise is one of the most common complaints in car audio, and the right filter depends on where the interference enters the system.
+Electrical noise is one of the most common complaints in car audio, and the right filter depends on where the interference actually enters the system.
 Some noise rides in on the 12V power line, while other noise is introduced through the RCA signal path between the head unit and the amplifier.
 Understanding that distinction is the first step toward choosing among the best car noise filters on the market.

 Sizing and Capacity